appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 ## Setup

-You can run tests for tvOS by changing the `platformName` section in the corresponding capability like it is done below.
+You can run tests for tvOS by changing the `platformName` capability like it is done below.

 ```json
 {